AlexisTM/modalise.js/README.md

 Modalise aims to give you an **easy**, **fast** and **efficient** library to make modals in plain javascript.

+The CSS is an example of CSS.
+You will more likely make your own, which fits your app.

 **Web designer (for the CSS in less or sass, as you prefer) is needed**

 ## Usage